 Problem-Based Learning and Selectives are introduced into the curriculum and MD/MPH degree program is established.

-First-in-the-nation MS in Health Communication, independent MPH, and four-year MD/MBA programs are launched.
+The independent MPH and four-year MD/MBA programs are launched.

 Medical students start the Sharewood Project, our student-run educational and health program that offers free services to patients from under-resourced settings.